Applied research in sustainability robotics

 Establishing a center of excellence in sustainability robotics in Schaffhausen will enable Empa to transfer its research from the laboratory to real-world environments.
 With close cooperation with local industry, government, and educational institutions, Schaffhausen will become an application region for sustainability robotics and other technologies designed to provide long-term support for the environment and society.

-"We find the best conditions here: the internationally unique biodiversity with the Rhine and Randen, the strong economic location with its many high-tech companies, the short distances and the support from economic development agencies and authorities is exactly what we need to set up our center,“ explains Kovač. ”We have the conditions here to gain experience with our robots – whether they fly or move on land or in water.
+"We find the best situation here: the internationally unique biodiversity with the Rhine and Randen, the strong economic location with its many high-tech companies, the short distances and the support from economic development agencies and authorities are exactly what we need to set up our center,“ explains Kovač. ”We have the conditions here to gain experience with our robots – whether they fly or move on land or in water.
 And at the same time, we can enter into partnerships with local businesses."
-These could be software manufacturers, injection molders, sensor developers, or development departments at local headquarters.
-Initial discussions have taken place and will be further intensified in the coming months.
-Ideas have also been exchanged with the administration and local schools.
-So that ideas and projects can grow.
+These could be software manufacturers, injection molders, sensor developers, or development departments at local headquarters - all industries and structures available in Schaffhausen's regional business community.
+Initial discussions have taken place and will be further intensified in the coming months, and ideas have also been exchanged with the administration and local schools.
+These are the first seeds planted so that ideas and projects can grow.

 There is more